 Australian Facts That Will Change The Way You Think Of It

 Australia is a country in the southern hemisphere and belongs to Oceania.
 Out of the seven continents Australia is the smallest and it is considered as the largest island in the world.
 Australia is surrounded by Indian Ocean and Pacific Ocean.
 It is the only continent covered by single country loaded with truly beautiful landscapes, natural wonders, and incredible experiences for tourists.
-Here is a list of some fun facts which will be helpful to you for your Australia tour package.
+Here is a list of some fun facts which will be helpful to you for your Australia holiday tour packages.

 1. Australia is the planet’s sixth largest nation